f5devcentral/f5-agility-labs-sslviz/docs/class4/module1/module1.rst

 ==================================================
-Module 1 - Create a Transparent Forward Proxy SSLO
+Create a Transparent Forward Proxy SSLO
 ==================================================

 The majority of enterprise forward proxy configurations will involve a